ThakurVibha/Android-App-Dev/aad-cp-2/Object_Oriented_Programming.md

 </p>
 <h1><p align="center">Object Oriented Programming</p></h1>
 <br/>
-Most of you might have heard this term Object Oriented Programming while trying to learn a programming language.
+Most of you might have heard the term Object-Oriented Programming while trying to learn a programming language.
 So, what exactly is this thing?
 Is it of any importance?
 Do we even need Object Oriented programming?
-Lets take a look into this.
+Let's take a look into this.
 <br/>
 <h3>Various Programming Paradigms</h3>
 <hr/>
 Paradigm basically refers to a way of doing things.
 A programming paradigm defines the methodology of designing and implementing programs using the key features and other building blocks (such as key-words, etc.) of a programming language.
-So, a programming paradigm would give you an idea about the logic of a program i.e. how problems are generally analysed and solved in a particular programming language.
+So, a programming paradigm would give you an idea about the logic of a program i.e. how problems are generally analyzed and solved in a particular programming language.
 <img src="https://miro.medium.com/max/5514/1*Auy48pC39ps3AXEk-9WseA.png" width=600px align="right" />
 <br/>
-So, why did I talk about programming paradigms because this is where the concept and idea of Object Oriented programming begins.
-Object Oriented Programming (commonly known as OOP) or Procedural Oriented Programming(commonly known as POP) as nothing but different paradigms.
-So, lets take a look into what these two things namely OOP and POP actually mean.
+So, why did I talk about programming paradigms because this is where the concept and idea of Object-Oriented programming begins.
+Object-Oriented Programming (commonly known as OOP) or Procedural Oriented Programming(commonly known as POP) are nothing but different paradigms.
+So, let's take a look into what these two things namely OOP and POP actually mean.
 <h3>Procedural Programming</h3>
 <hr/>
 Procedural Programming is a type of programming paradigm that lays more emphasis on procedure rather than on data.
-Procedural programming is basically used in programming languages such as c, Fortran, Pascal etc.
+Procedural programming is basically used in programming languages such as c, Fortran, Pascal, etc.
 <br/>
 Some advantages of Procedural programming paradigms are -
 <ul>